UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Other issues to record.
+about: 'Other issues to record. ie: documentation, questions, etc.'
 title: ''
-labels: question
+labels: ''
 assignees: ''

 ---